ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 - **Snapshot and Replication** support with {{site.data.keyword.blockstorageshort}}
 - **Hourly Billing** option is available for storage that is planned to be used for less than a full month.
 - **Up to 48,000 IOPS** for {{site.data.keyword.blockstorageshort}} that is provisioned with Performance.
 - **IOPS rates are adjustable** to improve performance during seasonal load changes.
-Read more about this feature [here](adjustable-iops.html).
+Read more about this feature [here](/docs/infrastructure/BlockStorage?topic=BlockStorage-adjustingIOPS).
-- Create a clone of your data with the **[{{site.data.keyword.blockstorageshort}} Volume Duplication feature](how-to-create-duplicate-volume.html)**.
+- Create a clone of your data with the **[{{site.data.keyword.blockstorageshort}} Volume Duplication feature](/docs/infrastructure/BlockStorage?topic=BlockStorage-duplicatevolume)**.
 - **Storage is expandable** in GB increments up to 12 TB, without the need to create a duplicate or manually moving data to a larger volume.
-Read more about this feature [here](expandable_block_storage.html).
+Read more about this feature [here](/docs/infrastructure/BlockStorage?topic=BlockStorage-expandingcapacity).

 ## New mount point for encrypted storage volumes
+{: #mountpoints}

 All enhanced storage volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
 Check the mount point information on the **Volume Details** page in the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window} to ensure that you're using the correct mount point.
 You can also get the correct mount point information through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.